Christophe Pérignon

 AI and bank capital requirements

-Fairness equivalence in credit scoring: A regulatory framework to treat algorithms like prescription drugs
+Fairness equivalence in credit scoring: A framework to treat algorithms like prescription drugs

 Biases in AI-enhanced human decisions